-28. Severe internal organ damage (internal bleeding): This is defined as crushing or rupture of heart, lung, liver, spleen, kidney, intestinal tract or bladder.
-This is to be differentiated from bruising, which may result in small localised haemorrhage, particularly on the kidneys or liver.
+28. Severe internal organ damage (internal bleeding): This is defined as crushing or rupture of heart, lung, liver, spleen, kidney, intestinal tract, or bladder.
+This is to be differentiated from bruising, which may result in small, localised haemorrhage, particularly on the kidneys or liver.

-Relevance: Severe damage to the heart results in rupture of the heart and therefore instantaneous death.
+Relevance: Severe damage to the heart can result in cardiac failure and rapid onset of death.
 Severe injuries to the lung will result in intrapulmonary and/or extrapulmonary haemorrhage or pneumothorax with increasing impairment of respiration, which in severe cases may result in asphyxiation.
 Rupture of liver or spleen usually results in severe haemorrhage causing shock.
 This can also occur secondary to rupture of the kidney if it is near the centre of the kidney where the major blood vessels supply that organ.
+Death may result if damage to the liver, spleen or kidneys is severe.
+Where major blood vessels are damaged, this may lead to significant haemorrhage which will also lead to death.
 Rupture of the intestine or bladder will result in peritonitis.
-All of these injuries, except for the cardiac rupture, cause discomfort and lead to shock.